wtkhan/wtkhan.github.io/_posts/things-i-learned-from-dalrymple.md

+--
+layout: post
-# What I learned from reading and listening to Dalrymple
+title: "What I learned from reading and listening to Dalrymple" --

 ##  The East India Company was a public for-profit corporation that ruled India for 100 years before being nationalized
 - The 'Raj' is the 1800s period when the British government takes over the company and turns India into a traditional colony.
 I was not aware of this before reading this book